rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 In a flexible-membership room:
 ~~~~~
-user doing the removing is a moderator-role (maybe admin or owner affiliation)
+user doing the removing is an admin or owner of the room
     OR
 Proposal was sent by a member (SelfRemove)
     OR